BrianSturgis/JanWeek10Project.Solution/README.md

 ## MySQL Password Protection
 - Create a file in the root directory of the project called "appsettings.json".
 - Where you see "YOUR-PASSWORD-HERE" is where you put the password you created for your MySQL server.
 Your server name and port might vary depending on your local system.
-Check MySQL Workbench Connections to determine if the local host and port number match and adjust as needed.
+Check MySQL Workbench Connections to determine if the local host and port number match and adjust as needed. see example of file set up below.

+## appsettings.json
 ```CS
 {
   "ConnectionStrings": {